jiaxinzhang2/LLM-router/technical_review.md

 ## Moving Beyond Global Rankings: Why We Need P2L

 Global leaderboards are useful — they give us a big-picture view of which LLMs are generally preferred.
-But they miss a crucial point: **not all prompts are created equal**, and **not all users care about the same things**.
+But they miss a crucial point: not all prompts are created equal, and not all users care about the same things.

 A model that writes brilliant fiction might struggle with math.
 Another might offer sharp technical explanations but sound too dry for casual conversation.
 Even among users, preferences vary — some value creativity, others prioritize clarity or structure.

 Imagine two people interacting with the same LLM interface: one is a developer looking for precise bug explanations; the other wants a whimsical bedtime story.
 Clearly, they need very different things from the system.
-A single global ranking won't help decide which model to use — what matters is **which model performs best for a given prompt**.
+A single global ranking won't help decide which model to use — what matters is which model performs best for a given prompt.

 That’s where **Prompt-to-Leaderboard (P2L)** comes in.

 P2L learns from Arena’s large-scale human preference data to route each prompt to the model that’s historically performed best on similar tasks.
 It doesn’t try to find one model to rule them all.
-Instead, it builds a **context-aware, task-sensitive routing system** that’s personalized and adaptive.
+Instead, it builds a context-aware, task-sensitive routing system that’s personalized and adaptive.

 It’s a simple but powerful shift:
 From “Which model is best overall?”
-To “Which model is best **for this prompt**?”
+To “Which model is best for this prompt?”

-By moving beyond static rankings to **dynamic, real-time routing**, P2L makes LLM evaluation and deployment more efficient, more human-aligned — and more useful in practice.
+By moving beyond static rankings to dynamic, real-time routing, P2L makes LLM evaluation and deployment more efficient, more human-aligned — and more useful in practice.

 ## How It Works: A Peek into P2L’s Architecture